Javascript is required The new capital gains tax – What to expect ? - ABN AMRO

 Especially with regard to the acquisition value, there are important points of attention:

 • the planned effective date of the law is January 1, 2026.
 All (not yet realized) capital accumulation up to December 31, 2025 will not be taken into account.
-Consequently, the fiscal acquisition value will be the closing price of the securities as of December 31, 2025, unless it can be shown that the actual purchase price was higher.
+Consequently, the fiscal acquisition value will be the closing price of the securities as of December 31, 2025.
+For taxable transfers up to and including December 31, 2030, a higher, actual purchase price may be proven.

-• in case of multiple purchases of the same security, the average purchase price will apply.
+• in case of multiple purchases of the same security, the FIFO principle (“first in, first out”) will apply.

 • since gifts/inheritances do not constitute a taxable transfer, the gifted/deceased securities are transferred to the beneficiary with preservation of the (fiscal) acquisition price of the donor/deceased.
 There is no step-up.
 The deferred tax burden in such cases will therefore also pass to the donee/heir.

-• on immigration from 2026 or on gift/inheritance from abroad from 2026, notwithstanding the foregoing, the (fiscal) acquisition value will be equal to the value of the securities at that time.
+• on immigration from 2026, notwithstanding the foregoing, the (fiscal) acquisition value will be equal to the value of the securities at that time.

 4. Rate, exemptions and reductions

 The capital gains tax will be 10%.
-However, there is provision for an exemption (to be indexed annually) of EUR 10,000.00 per person, of which the unused balance will be transferable for one year.
+However, there is provision for an exemption (to be indexed annually) of EUR 10,000.00 per person.
+Capital gains up to that amount will not be taxable.
 In addition, realized capital losses will be deductible but not transferable.

 Related articles